slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 HINTS:

-a) Treat new aquaintances as old friends.
+- Treat new aquaintances as old friends.

 > *'Build rapport, cut the BS.
 Speak what's in your mind, sometimes it backfires, but be real'*

-b) «Rescue people instead of «cold calling».
+- «Rescue people instead of «cold calling».
 Include people to gain allies.

 Pro Tip: Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.